MasterMilkX/RoboMasterAI/README.md

 3. Calculate the shortest path to a point where the enemy is visible
 4. Calculate offensive positioning to find line-of-sight search for the opposing teams' robots
 ![offense](imgs/offense.png)

+For an enemy to be within sight of the robot, it has to be in both the camera cone of the robot and the 360˚ visibility polygon given by the position of the robot in the arena; is such case, the robot could also be seen by the enemy, based on the direction where its camera cone is headed.
+In case the robot is in the 360˚ visibility polygon but not in the camera cone, the robot wont see the enemy but, again, the enemy may see the robot, depending on the camera direction.
+In any case where the enemy is out of the robot's 360˚ visibility polygon, it will be out of robot's sight (independent of the camera direction).

 5. Calculate defensive positioning to avoid the line-of-sight of the opposing teams' robots
 ![defense](imgs/defense.png)

+For the offensive strategy, the enemy's 360˚ visibility polygon comes into play.
+Using Breadth-first search (BFS), the robot will look for the closest location in the arena that is out of the enemy's 360˚ visibility polygon and move towards such point.

 ### Project Deliverables

-All of these programs will be written in the Python language using the [PyGame](https://www.pygame.org/docs/) and [Visilibity](https://karlobermeyer.github.io/VisiLibity1/) libraries.
+All of these programs will be written in the Python language using the [PyGame](https://www.pygame.org/docs/) and [VisiLibity](https://karlobermeyer.github.io/VisiLibity1/) libraries.
 The result will be a program with an interactive user-interface that will allow automated actions as well as direct user input to control the simulated robots in the game.

 * A simulated environment of the arena defined in the competition manual
 * A path-finding algorithm